Welcome to EOPS

 - You must be enrolled in 12+ units or be approved for 9+ units by your EOPS counselor.
 DESP students are approved for the number of units recommended by your DESP Counselor.

 - Book Funds are to be used at the West Valley Bookstore.

-- No reimbursements for books purchased online or elsewhere.
+- No reimbursements for books available at the campus bookstore.

 Cooperative Agencies Resources for Education (CARE)

 CARE is a program designed to help single-parent students succeed in college.
 Because we realize that attending college and being a single-parent can pose many challenges, we will help you to achieve your educational goals.